kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 different classes of hosts.
 For each class there are options for allocating floating IP addresses or not.

-- Master nodes with etcd
+- Control Plane nodes with etcd
-- Master nodes without etcd
+- Control Plane nodes without etcd
 - Standalone etcd hosts
 - Kubernetes worker nodes

 Note that the Ansible script will report an invalid configuration if you wind up with an even number of etcd instances since that is not a valid configuration.
-This restriction includes standalone etcd nodes that are deployed in a cluster along with master nodes with etcd replicas.
-As an example, if you have three master nodes with etcd replicas and three standalone etcd nodes, the script will fail since there are now six total etcd replicas.
+This restriction includes standalone etcd nodes that are deployed in a cluster along with control plane nodes with etcd replicas.
+As an example, if you have three control plane nodes with etcd replicas and three standalone etcd nodes, the script will fail since there are now six total etcd replicas.